Dr Henry Vermont, Founder and Ministry Director of Didasko

 After colleagues took over the work from them, Henry and Betsy moved to South-East Asia in early 2010 where they still reside.
 Henry was part of the International Leadership of World Outreach for nine years, and has served as course leader on their “Nations” Course.
 He has ministered in a number of countries in Africa and in Asia, as well as in the USA and New Zealand.

-As a life-long learner, Henry has earned master's degrees in Information Systems (IT) and in Systematic Theology (with a missiological focus).
-He is now working towards a Ph.D. in missiology.
+Henry has a PhD in missiology and master's degrees in Information Systems (IT) and in Systematic Theology (with a missiological focus).
 Before becoming an intercultural worker, he had his own software development business for seventeen years.

 Henry and Betsy have two children, Esté and Adriaan (deceased), a son-in-law, two grandchildren, and a grand-dog.